- Get Involved

 If a background check conducted or reviewed by Teach For America yields a criminal record that would preclude an applicant or corps member from service, the applicant or corps member will be notified of the finding and have the opportunity to review and challenge the factual accuracy of the record before action is taken to exclude the applicant or corps member from the position.
 In such cases, details on the process for obtaining and challenging the results of the background check will be included in the notification of findings.

 Though rare, deferrals are typically granted for admitted applicants who have serious emergencies or who have a unique opportunity that will significantly add to their value in the classroom or to ending educational inequity.
 Admitted applicants may submit a request for a one-year deferral.
-Each deferral request will be reviewed and evaluated on a case-by-case basis by the Admissions team and the staff members of the applicant’s assigned regions.
+Each deferral request will be reviewed and evaluated on a case-by-case basis by the Admissions team and the staff members of the applicant’s assigned region.
 Candidates granted deferrals will have a place in the corps in their assigned region the following year.

 Teach For America is committed to providing equal access and opportunities to candidates with legally recognizable disabilities, and prohibits discrimination on the basis of disability in the application process, in accordance with the Americans with Disabilities Act and similar state laws.
 Teach For America believes that it is possible for a qualified individual to have a disability and be a part of our work.